 - 1 cup homemade beans 350mg natural sodium

-- 1 cup canned beans 750mg processed sodium.
+- 1 cup of canned beans 750mg processed sodium.

 Beans have significant amounts of fiber and soluble fiber, with one cup of cooked beans providing between nine and 13 grams of fiber.
 Soluble fiber can help lower blood cholesterol.
 Beans are also high in protein, complex carbohydrates, foliate, and iron.